-Located in the west coast between the areas of Baunei and Dorgali (08040 Baunei OG – view Cala Luna in GoogleMaps) Cala Luna can be accessed by land (the nearest airport is Olbia Costa Smeralda where you can rent a car) and by sea.
+Located in the east coast between the areas of Baunei and Dorgali (08040 Baunei OG – view Cala Luna in GoogleMaps) Cala Luna can be accessed by land (the nearest airport is Olbia Costa Smeralda where you can rent a car) and by sea.

 How to get there by sea

 Cala Luna can be reached easily by sea, through the service provided by some boats companies leaving from the nearby port of Cala Gonone and from the Marina di Orosei beach.

 You can check this page for roundtrip fares or for combined trip for both Cala Luna and the Bue Marino caves (large marine caves with stalactites, stalagmites and rock sculptures) from July 09 to September 21.

 We suggest reaching Cala Luna by boat for tourists travelling with children or people with reduced mobility.

 How to get there by land

 On the other hand, for trekking enthusiasts the promenade along the coast to Cala Luna is a breathtaking path.

 Reaching the beach by land requires a couple of hours as between the two beaches there is a distance of 5 kilometres: the path that starts from Cala Fuili involves challenging traits walking above the caves of the Bue Marino, Grotta Nuova and the “gola di Oddoana”.